-SSL Certificate for Load Balancers
+SSL Certificates for Load Balancers

-Describes how to use secure socket layer (SSL) certificates with your load balancer.
+Use secure socket layer (SSL) certificates with your load balancer.

 To use standard SSL with a load balancer and its resources, you must supply a certificate.

 To use mutual TLS (mTLS) with your load balancer, you must add one or more certificate authorities (CA) or certificate authority bundles (CA bundles) to your system.

 - Certificate Authority: A private certificate authority capable of issuing leaf certificates.
 For a load balancer and its associated resources, the CA is a trust store created inside certificates service and is not user uploaded.